McAwesome123/aor/README.md

 On Windows, Qt is linked statically.
 You will need to have statically compiled Qt5 binaries - you will likely need to compile them yourself.
 On Linux, QT is linked dynamically, and you will need Qt5 to be installed.

-There are some other dependencies (e.g. for the build scripts), but I will not give a complete overview of building the project here.
+The build script on Windows requires the Visual Studio Developer Command Prompt and uses ImageMagick to convert images to grayscale.

+Build requirements on Linux may differ.

 If you need help building, [contact me](mailto:pierce@doughbyte.com).

 ## Contributing